 What Can You Do to Increase Bone Strength?

-A recent study has shown that strength training with weights can improve bone density in older women with low bone mass.
+A study conducted in 2017 has shown that strength training with weights can improve bone density in older women with low bone mass.

 In this study, a group of postmenopausal women was recruited, and half were assigned to low intensity exercise, while the other half were assigned to supervised weight training.